 Number of Employees Needed to Qualify for Group Health Insurance

-Small businesses qualify for small business health insurance if they have up to 50 employees.
+Small businesses qualify for small business health insurance if they have 1-50 employees.
 For companies that employ more than 50 workers, there are three criteria to meet before meeting the eligibility requirements for group health insurance.

 · Meet the minimum standards required to purchase group health insurance